abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/sharedvolumes.md

 ## Define volume using `pvc` bounded on nfs server

 !!! note
-    For this part of the tutorial, you should have a NFS server already configured.
-If not please follow the first chapter of [this tutorial](http://abcdesktop.pepins.net/advanced/4.4/storage/nfs/#set-up-a-nfs-server).
+    For this part of the tutorial, you should have an NFS server already configured.
+If not, please follow the first chapter of [this tutorial](http://abcdesktop.pepins.net/advanced/4.4/storage/nfs/#set-up-a-nfs-server).

 ### Create nfs type `PersistentVolume`